peerkar/liferay-gsearch/README.md

 __Without custom adapter__

-* Just deploy the modules and use it with any supported search engine.
+* Limited functionalities but can be used it with any supported search engine, like SOLR
-* Use it with recent CE 7.0 and 7.1 versions.
+* Works on recent CE 7.0 and 7.1 versions

 ## Minimal Installation Guide